Visit Coinbase Pro

 They credited their customers’ accounts who had stop losses executed from their own pocket, and also honored all buy orders that were filled — an estimated loss of $9.47 million.

-This event really took a lot of people by surprise.
-No one really expected GDAX to return back the losses that occurred without any fault of their own.
-Just goes to show at what length the exchange went to keep its customers satisfied.
+This event really took many people by surprise, as very few expected Coinbase Pro to return losses that occurred without any fault of their own.
+This was an excellent example of length that Coinbase Pro may go to, in order to keep its customers satisfied.

 Coinbase Pro Conclusion

 It is clear that Coinbase Pro is designed to cater to more professional traders.
 Anyone looking to just buy and sell Bitcoin and Ethereum can easily use either Coinbase or Coinbase Pro.
-Those who want convenience can opt for Coinbase, but traders who are looking for more sophisticated trading must turn to Coinbase Pro.
+Those who prefer convenience can opt for Coinbase, however traders who are looking for a more sophisticated trading experience must turn to Coinbase Pro.

 It is good to see both the exchanges exist focusing of different markets.
-Coinbase Pro is popular among traders for its low fees, offering 0% maker fees and taker fees starting at 0.25%.
+Coinbase Pro is popular among traders for its lower fees, offering .50% maker fees and taker fees.